harvard-lil/perma/developer.md

 ## Hosting fonts locally

 We like to host our fonts locally.
-If you're liking a font from Google fonts and the licesning allows, check out[fontdump](https://pypi.python.org/pypi/fontdump/1.2.0)
+If you're linking a font from Google fonts and the licensing allows, check out [fontdump](https://pypi.python.org/pypi/fontdump/1.2.0)

 ##  Schema and data migrations